 There are two issues which are left unaddressed by the above proposal.
 First, the ORG-IMS data at present covers about 246 of the 354 items contained in the NLEM.
 Of the remaining, about 40 are not directly purchased by individuals and are primarily used in hospitals with little market sales, for which there may be no urgency to announce ceiling prices since they are mostly procured through bulk purchases.
-The industry has also agreed to make available these items at 50 of the market price to the government.
+The industry has also agreed to make available these items at 50% of the market price to the government.
 The prevailing market prices of the formulations of the remaining 60 odd drugs would have to be collected immediately through a quick market survey before the policy is put into effect.

-Second, 15 of the drugs presently under price control through OPEO 1995 are also contained in the NLEM, for which free market prices will simply not be available.
+Second, 15 of the drugs presently under price control through DPCO 1995 are also contained in the NLEM, for which free market prices will simply not be available.
 Since the ceiling prices are to be determined on the basis of existing prices, the present controlled prices will become the ceiling for these drugs.
 It is recognized that this is iniquitous and may be distortive, but there is little that can be done at present.
-It is, therefore, suggested that for all such drugs the bulk purchase price, if available, should be immediately examined to consider whether the cellings should be adjusted upwards.
+It is, therefore, suggested that for all such drugs the bulk purchase price, if available, should be immediately examined to consider whether the ceilings should be adjusted upwards.

-Finally, it is extremely important that the NLEM should be revised periodically, say every S years, in order to reflect new drugs and significant changes in pattern of drug sales within the therapeutic categories, for which a permanent arrangement needs to be made by the Department of Health.
+Finally, it is extremely important that the NLEM should be revised periodically, say every 5 years, in order to reflect new drugs and significant changes in pattern of drug sales within the therapeutic categories, for which a permanent arrangement needs to be made by the Department of Health.

-3.3 Price Ceiling vs, Price Freeze
+3.3 Price Ceiling vs. Price Freeze

 During the consultation process, it emerged that the industry would prefer to have a freeze on the existing prices of all formulations produced from APIs in the NLEM with provision of annual escalations rather than the ceiling price that is being recommended by the Task Force.
 It is claimed that this measure would serve the same purpose as the price ceiling, with one significant advantage - the prices of all formulations would remain stable as against the possibility of increases in the prices of those formulations which are initially below the ceiling price.
-It has been claimed that aU prices will tend to move up to the ceiling as soon as the government announces the ceiling price.- selects a particular price niche in which it is competitive and is unlikely to change it casually.
-If it does so, it is likely to lose heavily and will return to its original price point.
-Moreover, if a particular price point is vacated by an incumbent, it is quite likely that a new company will fill the niche.
+It has been claimed that all prices will tend to move up to the ceiling as soon as the government announces the ceiling price.